 Behind the scenes at any manufacturing operation is a team of maintenance technicians who keep the operation running smoothly.
 Maintenance technicians complete diverse tasks such as welding, electrical, hydraulic, pneumatics, and blueprint reading.
 They need to be able to maintain and troubleshoot electrical and mechanical systems and machinery.

 During the industrial technology program, you will learn to troubleshoot and repair industrial equipment ranging from basic mechanical equipment and electrical motor controls to complex systems used in manufacturing environments.
+Students learn skills in maintaining and troubleshooting electrical and mechanical systems and machinery.
+The diverse training includes welding, electrical, hydraulics, pneumatics, blueprint reading, etc. Specific courses may include AC/DC fundamentals, motor controls, industrial pumps, fluid power-hydraulics, fluid power-pneumatics, and programmable logic controllers.
 Graduates of this program will be prepared for careers in manufacturing and production facilities.